ibm-cloud-docs/account/at-events-iam.md

 After the user ID is authenticated successfully in the {{site.data.keyword.cloud_notm}}, the user can choose an account.
 It is at this point in the process that an account is associated to the log in request, and an event with action `iam-identity.user-refreshtoken.login`, or `iam-identity.user-apikey.login` is generated in your account.

-In Activity Tracker, you can see events that are associated to your account.
+In {{site.data.keyword.atracker_full_notm}}, you can see events that are associated to your account.
 Failed log in actions do not generate an event that you can monitor in your account.

 ### Logout events
 {: #at_events_iam_analyze_logout_events}